nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Moving between pages is easy with our navigation tools.
 Simply use a combination of `select`, `back`, `session`, and `task` commands.
-If you need more information on how to use these commands, just refer to our handy navigation guide below.
+If you need more information on how to use these commands, just refer to our handy navigation guide below (Figure 3).

 ![image](./images/navigation.png)
 ###### Figure 3